ExpediaDotCom/opentracing-spring-haystack-starter/README.md

 ## Instrumenting Spring Boot or Spring Web applications

-One can use this library to instrument spring web applications to send tracing information to Opentracing complicant [Haystack](https://expediadotcom.github.io/haystack/) distributed tracing platform.
+One can use [opentracing-spring-haystack-web-starter](opentracing-spring-haystack-web-starter) or [opentracing-spring-haystack-cloud-starter](opentracing-spring-haystack-cloud-starter) to instrument spring boot or spring web applications and send tracing information to Opentracing complicant [Haystack](https://expediadotcom.github.io/haystack/) server, distributed tracing platform.

-This library actually uses [io.opentracing.contrib:opentracing-spring-web-starter](https://github.com/opentracing-contrib/java-spring-web) to instrument a spring application.
-Implementation of `io.opentracing.Tracer` required by `opentracing-spring-web-starter` is provided by [com.expedia.www:opentracing-spring-haystack-starter](https://github.com/ExpediaDotCom/haystack-client-java/blob/opentracing-spring-haystack-starter/integrations/opentracing-spring-haystack-starter/src/main/java/com/expedia/haystack/opentracing/spring/starter/TracerConfigurer.java).

-This library is purely a convenience library that in turn depends on `io.opentracing.contrib:opentracing-spring-web-starter` and `com.expedia.www:opentracing-spring-haystack-starter` to reduce the dependency configuration required to instrument a spring stack using Opentracing and Haystack.
+These libraries in turn use [opentracing-spring-haystack-starter](opentracing-spring-haystack-starter) which helps build the `io.opentracing.Tracer` instance required by underlying [io.opentracing.contrib : opentracing-spring-web-starter](https://github.com/opentracing-contrib/java-spring-web).

 ## Quick Start